 How to make authentic Ayam Masak Merah, or Malay-style Tomato Chicken Stew.

 Ayam Masak Merah is the quintessential Malay dish.
-Literally translated Chicken Cooked Red (lol), it is actually a tomato-based chicken stew which is usually only mildly spicy.
-I made a version of this recipe before, and this is my Mom’s version.
+Literally translated Chicken Cooked Red (lol), it is more accurately actually a tomato chicken stew which is usually only mildly spicy.
+I’ve made many versions of this before, and this is the authentic “correct” way to make it.

-Although I like to make my easier version for weekdays, my Mom’s version is a lot more authentic, and more familiar in flavours!
+Although I like to make my easier 20-minute version for weekdays, this version is equally easy and straightforward, albeit requires a longer stewing time for best flavour.

 Type of Chicken to Use for the Best Ayam Masak Merah

-Real-deal, authentic Ayam Masak Merah recipe requires a longer stewing time.
+Authentic Ayam Masak Merah recipe requires a longer stewing time – this will ensure the tomatoes and spice base properly cook down for maximum depth of flavour.
 Bone-in chicken will work better as it requires a longer time to cook, and it will not dry out.
 In addition, it imparts a lot more flavour into the stew than boneless chicken.

 Why Pre-Fry the Chicken First?